mwolson/emacs-shared/doc/install.md

 ## Install Emacs

-The recommended version is Emacs 28.2 (27.1 on Ubuntu).
-The recommended installers for each OS are:
+The recommended version is Emacs 28.2.
+The recommended ways to install Emacs for each OS are as follows.

-*Windows*
+### Install Emacs on Windows

 - [Download and install emacs](https://ftp.gnu.org/gnu/emacs/windows/emacs-28/emacs-28.2-installer.exe).
 - When done, you should verify that a file named `C:\Program Files\Emacs\emacs-28.2\bin\runemacs.exe` exists.